FranQuant/AI-based-Trading-Strategies/README.md

 # AI-based Trading Strategies: Comparing Deep Learning Architectures

-This repository presents a comprehensive framework for developing AI-driven trading strategies focusing on systematic risk premia.
-It integrates state-of-the-art machine learning techniques with quantitative finance methodologies to create, validate, and backtest trading signals.
+This repository presents a structured framework for developing and evaluating AI-driven trading strategies, with a focus on **systematic risk premia**.
+The project integrates cutting-edge deep learning architectures with robust backtesting and interpretability tools — all within a modular and extensible research pipeline.

 ## Data Source
 This project utilizes historical market data obtained through the **[EODHD APIs](https://eodhistoricaldata.com/financial-apis/)**.
 Their high-quality financial data has been instrumental in developing and testing AI-based trading strategies.

-Special thanks to **[EODHD](https://eodhistoricaldata.com/financial-apis/)** for supporting this research.

 ## Description:
 This project deploys a systematic, AI-driven framework to develop and evaluate quantitative trading strategies.
 Our modular pipeline integrates robust API-based data acquisition with advanced feature engineering—including regime detection via Hidden Markov Models—to produce high-quality inputs for our models.
 We implement a suite of deep learning architectures, including a GRU, a standalone LSTM model, and an LSTM-CNN hybrid, all validated through rolling cross-validation and realistic backtesting that incorporates transaction cost adjustments.
 Performance is benchmarked against a buy-and-hold baseline, and the framework supports rapid experimentation with alternative architectures such as LSTM with attention mechanisms and transformers.

+This project builds an end-to-end pipeline for evaluating deep learning models in financial markets.
+It includes:

+<<<<<<< HEAD
 ## Project Structure
 ```
 AI-based-Trading-Strategies/